astronomer/docs/learn/airflow-setup-teardown.md

 ---
-title: "Use setup and teardown tasks in Airflow"
+title: "Use setup and teardown tasks in Apache Airflow®"
 sidebar_label: "Setup/ teardown tasks"
-description: "Learn how to use setup and teardown tasks to manage task resources in Airflow."
+description: "Learn how to use setup and teardown tasks to manage task resources in Apache Airflow®."
 id: airflow-setup-teardown
 ---